 By imagining that an event is over and that it failed, a pre-mortem can often surface potential problems that you can address and prepare for before you invest time and resources in an event or a plan.

-In my next blog I’ll give crucial questions to ask to make a pre-mortem successful.
+In my next post I’ll give crucial questions to ask to make a pre-mortem successful.

 But first, I’ve listed several benefits of a pre-mortem.